Kyiv

 St. Sophia’s Cathedral is perhaps known best for its mosaics, frescoes, and as the burial site of Yaroslav the Wise.

 I was offered a choice between exploring St. Sophia’s Cathedral or having additional time at Pechersk Lavra.
 Not really being confident in a response, I asked the tour guide’s recommendation; she said one could easily spend half a day exploring each site, but that visiting Pechersk Lavra would be a more diverse experience.
-As such, we didn’t make our way inside, and this became first of the many sites in Kiev that I will have to explore sometime in the future.
+As such, we didn’t make our way inside, and this became first of the many sites in Kyiv that I will have to explore sometime in the future.

 7. St. Sophia’s Cathedral #3